Swapnil-ingle/Swapnil-ingle.github.io/Readme.md

 > ## Subject - Take an input file and reverse its content.

-This seemingly menial task took me about about a week to complete, *intrigued why!?*
+This seemingly menial task took me about a week to complete, *intrigued why!?*

-I'll be sharing the journey of my attempts to try solve this and the twist and turns my code took during the 9 versions.
+I'll be sharing the journey of my attempts to try solve this and the twist and turns my code took during the 8 versions.

 Concluded by an excel sheet comprising of various time required to reverse various file sizes by all versions of the code.